The birth of rock climbing in Jamaica: a new Climbing Big-Bang in the Caribbean

 Speaking of which, at the moment there is unfortunately almost no climbing community at all.
 Only Dani and I climb on a regular basis every weekend.
 However, we have been trying our best to encourage people to join us.
 So far we have been able to introduce around 10 people to the sport, both foreigners and locals, and have seen a growing interest in climbing since we started publishing photos and info online.
 We’re hoping that a community will start to develop in the coming months, fingers crossed!

 Jamaica is a tropical country so it’s always rather hot.
-Luckily, all the crags we are developing are in the shade, and if you compare it to other popular climbing destinations in the tropics such as Thailand, Vietnam, South India and so on, the temperature in Jamaica is generally colder than in those destinations.
+Luckily, all the crags we are developing are in the shade, and if you compare it to other popular climbing destinations in the tropics such as Thailand, Vietnam, South India and so on, the temperature in Jamaica is generally colder than in those places.

-The CEAP Wall, the main crag that we have developed, is mostly north-facing so it stays in the shade for most of the day, as well as throughout the year.
+The main crag that we have developed, is mostly north-facing so it stays in the shade for most of the day, as well as throughout the year.
 It is also very close to the sea so it gets a nice cool breeze during the day.
-During the summer it can get very hot, so the best period to climb here is during the mid-seasons as well as in winter.
+During the summer it can get very hot, so the best period to climb here is during the mid-seasons as well as in the winter.
 The other crags we are planning to develop have the same orientation, so they’ll be good as well.
 It is definitely important to keep this in mind when choosing what to bolt next!

-We have tried to be very mindful of the environment when developing this crag, only cutting down the bear minimum to be able to access the wall and climb safely.
+We have also tried to be very mindful of the environment when developing this crag, only cutting down the bear minimum to be able to access the wall and climb safely.
 While we have had to clean out some of the vegetation, our impact has been very low, especially considering the density of the jungle.
 We have also spent quite some time cleaning the trail leading to the crag and the spot where we usually park our car, since the crag is near a road and some people throw garbage out of their cars as they drive by.
 We have made it a habit to bring a bin bag and clean up the area every so often.

-As climbers we always look for holiday destinations where we can enjoy our favorite sport, and Jamaica definitely has the potential for a great all-round vacation destination.
+As climbers we always look for holiday destinations where we can enjoy our favourite sport, and Jamaica definitely has the potential for a great all-round vacation destination.
 That was also one of our aims in developing the area, to make Jamaica a tourist destination for rock climbing, as well as canyoning and other outdoors sports.
-There is a lot of potential to develop businesses related to the sport, but our intention has been purely to share our passion with the locals, rather than to make money from climbing.
+There is potential to develop businesses related to the sport, but our intention has been purely to share our passion with the locals, rather than to make money from climbing.
 We also believe that Jamaicans should be the ones to profit from what their country has to offer.

 We really hope to succeed!